 Creating a Quiz

-STEP 2: Select "Add content", and then "Create quiz"
+STEP 2: Select "Create quiz" from the imports section

 STEP 3: Add details to your quiz, and click "Create"

-STEP 4: The quiz will appear in your "My assignments" folder
+STEP 4: The quiz will appear in your main Workspace folder

 STEP 5: Add directions for your students